vdudouyt/littlemail/README.md

 Litle mail client.

-This is a just demo project of using Scala futures in real application.
+This is a just demo project of using Scala features in real application.